 Abscess (quinsy) and cellulitis probably represent a spectrum of the same process in which bacterial infection of the tonsils and pharynx spreads to the soft tissues.
 Infection is virtually always unilateral and is located between the tonsil and the superior pharyngeal constrictor muscle.
 It usually involves multiple bacteria.
 Streptococcus and Staphylococcus are the most frequent aerobic pathogens, whereas Bacteroides species is the predominant anaerobic pathogen.

 Symptoms include gradual onset of severe unilateral sore throat, dysphagia, fever, otalgia, and asymmetric cervical adenopathy.
-Trismus, "hot potato" voice (speaking as if a hot object was in the mouth), a toxic appearance (eg, poor or absent eye contact, failure to recognize parents, irritability, inability to be consoled or distracted, fever, anxiety), drooling, severe halitosis, tonsillar erythema, and exudates are common.
+Trismus, "hot potato" voice (speaking as if a hot object was in the mouth), a toxic appearance (eg, poor or absent eye contact, irritability, inability to be consoled or distracted, fever, anxiety), drooling, severe halitosis, tonsillar erythema, and exudates are common.
 Abscess and cellulitis both have swelling above the affected tonsil, but with abscess there is more of a discrete bulge, with deviation of the soft palate and uvula and pronounced trismus.

 Peritonsillar cellulitis is recognized in patients with severe sore throat who have trismus, "hot potato" voice, and uvular deviation.
 All such patients require needle aspiration of the tonsillar mass and cultures.
 Aspiration of pus differentiates abscess from cellulitis.
 Point-of-care ultrasonography can be used for diagnosis and to determine the optimal location for aspiration or incision and drainage.